nice-shot/TheSims/README.txt

 - Add food as a resource that characters need to eat to survive.
 - If we had a bigger map, perhapse the player will meet additional characters on the way and could join their group or ask them to join his.
+- Add depression meter (à la Hopeless) so when more survivors die the remaining ones might succumb to despair and try to flee or commit suicide.
+Imagine shooting zombies infront of someone that keeps trying to run to them.
+- If there's an escape option (and you don't just try to survive as long as possible) then you get a better score if more people escape with you.
 - Additional character ideas:
   - Leader - gives the different people assignments and is in charge of rationing ammo, fuel and food.
 Stays in the shelter.